I am a teacher, writer, animal lover and outdoor enthusiast.

 - Fireworks cause an estimated 18,500 fires per year, costing an annual average of $43 million in property damage.

-- Children younger than age 15 accounted for more than 36% of those hurt by firecrackers in both 2017 and 2018.
+- Children younger than age 15 accounted for 29% of those hurt by firecrackers in 2021.

 Yearly Fireworks-Related Estimated Injuries in the U.S.